 Caleb Allen is a Midwest guy.
 He was born in Illinois and although he grew up in Minnesota, he has always been a huge Chicago Cubs fan.
-Caleb returned to Illinois to purse an undergraduate degree in international relations and history from Wheaton College.
+Caleb returned to Illinois to pursue an undergraduate degree in international relations and history from Wheaton College.
 Upon graduating, he was introduced to Third Horizon Strategies through a family connection and started working for the firm in August 2019.

 Caleb’s role at Third Horizon Strategies: analyst, data scientist in training, office Johnny-on-the-spot